mikaelmattsson/mikaelmattsson.github.io/_posts/2015-01-26-speedup-yosemite-wifi.md

 This works perfectly on *Macbook Pro Retina Mid 2014*.
 Though, we did try this on an *Macbook Pro Mid 2011* and it didn't change anything.
 This probably means AWDL is not supported by older Macs.
 No worries, if its not supported, you won't be affected.

 Does this work for you?
 Please let me know what hardware you're running the comments below or on Twitter.
 Then I can update the article with better fact.

+**Edit January 28**: As of *Yosemite 10.10.2* the wireless connections seems to be a bit better.
+Though, turning it off still increases Wi-Fi speed.